Dyson V11 Absolute

 Manoeuvrability and Ease of Use

-The V11 is convenient to push around on both hard floors and carpets.
+The V11 is convenient to push around on any floor type.
 The articulated joints on both the floorheads make the vacuum highly manoeuvrable, and it’s also easy to clean under furniture.

 It has a slightly larger battery than the V10.
 This increases the run-time on higher powered modes, but at the cost of increasing the weight by around 0.5kg.
 This isn’t a huge issue for quick cleans, as the V11 feels balanced and comfortable to use.
 It can start to feel a bit tiring after using it for a while though.